 ATC Guide

-A realistic guide to NATS ATC salaries at every stage — trainee, qualified, and senior controller — with location and role breakdowns.
+A realistic, up-to-date guide to NATS air traffic controller salaries at every stage — trainee, newly qualified, experienced and senior controller — plus shift pay, benefits and the UK jobs outlook.

-Air traffic control is one of the highest-paying careers available to candidates without a degree.
-This guide provides an honest overview of NATS ATC salaries in 2025 at every stage of the career.
+Air traffic control is one of the highest-paying careers in the UK open to candidates without a degree.
+This guide gives an honest, up-to-date overview of NATS air traffic controller salaries in 2026 at every stage of the career, based on NATS's published trainee package and qualified pay scales.

 Trainee Controller Salary